Jeff Robinette, Nationally Board Certified Trial Attorney

 This is why Attorney Jeff Robinette went the extra mile to study for and obtain the designation of National Board Certification as proof of his superior competency in trial advocacy.

-Mr. Robinette wants his clients and future clients to rest assured that he is ready and able to provide top tier representation for every case he takes on.
+Mr. Robinette wants his clients and future clients to rest assured that he is ready and able to provide top-tier representation for every personal injury case he takes on.

 Unfortunately, not all who claim expertise possess the experience and competence implied by their declarations or ads.